 2011 – Opinion Editor for The Commuter Newspaper

 With a strong interest in controversial subjects, Jennifer became the opinion editor for her college newspaper, The Commuter.
 She later took on a weekly opinion column [Straight from the Hartsock] and was commissioned to co-write a humorous advice column [Dear Conscience].
-By working with the advertising department to promote student readership and participation, Jennifer discovered a passion for publicity.
+By working with the advertising department to promote student readership and participation, Jennifer discovered a passion for marketing and publicity.

 2012 – Writing Assistant for College Writing Center

 While writing for her college paper, Jennifer read an inspiring story by a self-conscious student, sparking her desire to motivate young people to feel empowered by their voice.
 She began tutoring at two college-level writing centers and eventually co-developed weekly staff training modules and learning materials.
 Her commitment to staff development and working with student writing motivated her to create The YA Publication Project, a literary video series dedicated to inspiring young adults to pursue writing, literature, and publishing.

 2014 – Lead Teacher for Child Development Center

 Many college students told Jennifer that their self-doubt came from a lack of creative freedom and security during childhood.
 She chased the source of their struggle and began working as a lead teacher for two child development centers.
 She researched the constructivism learning philosophy, as well as psychologist Ellis Paul Torrance and his findings on creative thinking.
 As a teacher, she aimed to create a gracious space for ingenuity (creativity, risk taking, and abstract thinking).

 2017 – Program Assistant for the Early Learning Hub